jakedecourcey/always-learning/Job-Ready-JavaScript-2.md

 - [ ]  Book: [You Don't Know JS: this & Object Prototypes](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/README.md#you-dont-know-js-this--object-prototypes)
 - [ ]  Project: [CSS Zen Garden](http://www.csszengarden.com/) - implement your own CSS design for the competition
 - [ ]  ~~Course: [Programming for the Web with JavaScript](https://www.edx.org/course/programming-web-javascript-pennx-sd4x)~~
-- [ ] Course: Colt Steele's Web Developer Bootcamp
+- [x] Course: Colt Steele's Web Developer Bootcamp (Front-End Sections)
+- [ ]  Modern JavaScript from the Begninning by Brad Traversy
-- [x]  Project: Pick a template from [here](https://freebiesbug.com/psd-freebies/website-template/), [here](http://www.free-css.com/free-css-templates) or [here](http://www.os-templates.com/free-website-templates) and implement the frontend of a website with it as your inspiration (do not use its assets) ([Complete - Portfolio](http://jakedecourcey.com))
+- [x]  Project: Implement the frontend of a website ([Complete - Portfolio](http://jakedecourcey.com))
 - [ ]  Book: [You Don't Know JS: Types & Grammar](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/README.md#you-dont-know-js-types--grammar)
 - [ ]  Project: Pick a template from [here](https://freebiesbug.com/psd-freebies/website-template/), [here](http://www.free-css.com/free-css-templates) or [here](http://www.os-templates.com/free-website-templates) and implement the frontend of a website with it as your inspiration (do not use its assets)
 - [ ]  Book: [You Don't Know JS: Async & Performance](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20&%20performance/README.md#you-dont-know-js-async--performance)